 Switching attorneys should not be taken lightly.
 However, don’t be discouraged from switching because you are afraid it will make you look bad.
 If you have a bad attorney, they will make you look bad and switching is your only option.
 The choice is personal, but it is fairly common for a party to hire the “wrong” divorce attorney for their case and need to do a switch.
 It isn’t something you should be afraid to do if it will benefit you in the long run.

-When you are searching for a Chicago divorce attorney that is right for you, you can count on Anderson and Boback Family Law Attorneys.
+When you are searching for a Chicago divorce attorney that is right for you, you can count on Anderson Boback & Marshall Family Law Attorneys.
 For more than 20 years, our divorce attorneys have been representing Chicago clients with a wide range of family law and divorce issues, including helping clients that come agree on everything and just need guidance to finalize their divorce.
 Contact us today for a confidential consultation.